bgrsquared/d3-react-squared/README.md

 # Version Updates:
+0.1.8:
+- Adjust margins in bar- and line-charts.

 0.1.7:
 - Add 'aspectRatio' and 'labelSize' to barChart
 - Change basic size of pie- and barCharts to 1000 (can be overridden in params)